EDUCBA

 Some major principles of agile testing are:

-• Test: the compiled source code employing an appropriate unit testing framework and these tests should not require the code deployed or packaged.
+• Test: The compiled source code employs an appropriate unit testing framework, and these tests should not require the code to be deployed or packaged.

-• Package: take the compiled code and package it in its distributable format like a JAR.
+• Package: Package the compiled code in its distributable format like a JAR.

-• Integration-test: process and deploy the package if necessary into an n atmosphere wherever integration tests may be run.
+• Integration-test: Process and deploy the package into a suitable environment for running integration tests if needed.

 Answer:

-A Maven repository is a location where all the plugins, library, jars, project jars or any other particular project related information is stored and can be easily used by Maven.
+A Maven repository is a location where all the plugins, libraries, jars, project jars, or any other particular project-related information is stored and can be easily used by Maven.

 Answer:

-A snapshot version of Maven is not a real version and that will not have been released.
+A snapshot version of Maven is not a real version, and that will not have been released.
 An equivalent version might get several updates.
-Usually, exposure dependencies ought to solely exist throughout development and no free version (non-snapshot) ought to have a dependency on a snapshot version.
+Usually, exposure dependencies ought to exist solely throughout development, and no free version (non-snapshot) ought to depend on a snapshot version.

 Answer: